Difference Between Unit Test vs Functional Test

 - Jmockit: This is also an open-source tool and widely used for Unit testing.
 Recording and verification syntax is possible on this tool.

 - PHPUnit: The ideal tool for PHP programmers for Unit testing.
 It has a pre-defined simulation that helps create a system structure for testing.

 Testing of a system against the functional specifications or requirements is termed as Functional testing.
-Here, the steps of processing aren’t tested, instead of the result of processing matters in the input-output process.
+Here, the processing steps aren’t tested, instead of the result of processing matters in the input-output process.
 Without making any environment assumptions, it simulates the actual system functionality.
 At this stage, the testing is done by a tester.
-Black Box Testing technique is followed as the internal logic of the system is not known to the tester.
-The process is quite simple where the functionality of the application is identified from the business requirements, Input and output data created basis the expected functionality and test cases are executed.
+The Black Box Testing technique is followed as the system’s internal logic is not known to the tester.
+The process is quite simple, where the application’s functionality is identified from the business requirements, Input and output data created basis the expected functionality and test cases are executed.
 Analysis of actual and expected outputs helps with the test results and plan to correct, if necessary.
 There are different types of Functional tests and several methods to execute them.
-This includes integration test, Smoke test, regression test, Sanity test, and User acceptance test.
+This includes an integration test, Smoke test, regression test, Sanity test, and User acceptance test.
 Some of the methodology widely accepted are BDD testing and UI testing.
-All of them have a common objective to ensure the functionality of the Software, some tests are more rigorous and involve manual scripting and some checks just the key functionality.
+All of them have a common objective to ensure the Software’s functionality; some tests are more rigorous and involve manual scripting, and some checks just the key functionality.